s4fs/sematacc/README.md

 CITATION
 ========

-If you use SematAcc on a publication, please cite as follows:
+If you use SematAcc in research activities, please cite as follows:

     Graziotin, D. and Abrahamsson, P. 2013.
 A Web-based modeling tool for the SEMAT Essence theory of Software Engineering.
 Journal of Open Research Software.
 In Press.